personalrobotics/offscreen_render/README.md

 # offscreen_render
-A utility for rendering OpenRAVE kinbodies offscreen to get properties like depth, occlusion, color, etc.
+A utility for rendering OpenRAVE kinbodies offscreen to get properties like depth, occlusion, color, etc. Also simulates ROS cameras and tracks OpenRAVE objects.

 ##Installation Requirements##